-c.
-1400, from Anglo-French and Old French pomis (13c.), from Late Latin pomicem (nominative pomex, genitive pumicis), from Oscan *poimex or some other dialectal variant of Latin pumex "pumice," from PIE *(s)poi-mo-, a root with connotations of "foam, froth" (see foam (n.)).
-Old English had pumic-stan.
-As a verb, early 15c., from the noun.
+"type of volcanic rock having a loose or cellular structure," formerly used to smooth parchment or vellum, c.
+1400, pomis, from Anglo-French and Old French pomis (13c.), from Late Latin pomicem (nominative pomex, genitive pumicis), from Oscan *poimex or some other dialectal variant of Latin pumex "pumice."
+This word is from PIE *(s)poi-mo-, a root with connotations of "foam, froth" (see foam (n.)), perhaps because pumice resembled a sort of fossilized foam.

 With a wide variety of forms in Middle English, including pumish, pumey.
 Old English had pumic-stan.
 As a verb, "to polish or smooth with pumice," early 15c., from the noun.